Demographics of Germany: 1945–1990

 After the World War II border shifts and expulsions, the Germans from Central and Eastern Europe and the former eastern territories moved westward to post-war Germany.
 During the partition of Germany, many Germans from East Germany fled to West Germany for political and economic reasons.
 Since Germany's reunification, there are ongoing migrations from the eastern New Länder to the western Old Länder for economic reasons.

 The Federal Republic of Germany and the German Democratic Republic followed different paths when it came to demographics.
 The politics of the German Democratic Republic was pronatalistic while that of the Federal Republic was compensatory.

 Fertility in the GDR was higher than that in the FRG.
 Demographic politics was only one of the reasons.
-Women in the GDR had fewer "biographic options", young motherhood was expected of them.
-State funded costfree childcare was available to all mothers.
+Women in the GDR had fewer "biographic options".
+Young motherhood was expected of them.
+State funded cost-free childcare was available to all mothers.